 We have an active house system operating among our four houses of Kowhai (yellow), Kakariki (green), Tawa (purple) and Whero (red).
 On enrolment, all children are placed in one of the four houses.
 Children also wear their house colours for some school sports events.

 Students earn points for their participation and achievement in a range of activities throughout the year that contribute towards being the winning house each term and the House Shield at the end of the year.
 Competitions include all school sports such as swimming, cross country and athletics as well as a termly house competitions organised by the house captains.

 The school has a range of devices including desktops, laptops and iPads that are used by students to support their learning.
 We also use a BYOD (Bring Your Own Device) in our Hillary team where students can bring personal devices to support learning.
 With a combination of school owned and BYOD, we maintain a 1-1 ration of devices to students in our senior school.
 Classroom learning is also supported by large screen TVs and a school wide wifi network.

-Senior students in the Hillary team can earn points towards the school’s bronze, silver and gold badges.
+Senior students in the Hillary team can earn points towards the school’s bronze, silver, gold and platinum badges.
 The badge system promotes goal setting, achievement and perseverance.
 Points can be earned across the areas of sport, culture, services to school, values and academics.

 INTERMEDIATE @ NEWBURY